jsheridanwells/JeremyWells.Io/_posts/2020-05-15-a-dive-into-d3.md

 }
 ```

-The first set of variables - `margin`, `width`, and `height` - are set using the height of the browser window and whatever heights of the `#chart` and the `#nav` divs happen to be.
+The first set of variables - `margin`, `width`, and `height` - are set using the height of the browser window and whatever heights the `#chart` and `#nav` divs happen to be.
 This assures us that our chart will fit where it's supposed to be no matter the size of the browser window.

 The second variable - `svg` - comes from D3 selecting the `#chart` div, and appending an `svg` element.
 The `height` and `width` are SVG attributes that are set using the height, width, and margin variables that we came up with in the first step.
 An empty `<g>` element is added to the SVG. `<g>` is an element to "group" the other child elements that will be added to the SVG later.
 Lastly, we're setting the `transform` attribute to shift the SVG so that there's some space between the SVG and the edge of the `<div>` that it lives in.